Project

 Shahzad, I have not found uPP drivers for the ARM in linux.
 My suggestion in developing them is to read the TI uPP manual, get it working in loopback mode and them transition that to you application.
 Be sure you set the pin mux for the uPP.
 I do it when I load the driver instead of rebuilding the kernel with the correct pinmux.
 The main.c is my attempt to loopback the uPP from 1 channel back to the other.
 I map the pinmux registers, set the correct pinmux for them uPP, then map the uPP control registers to do a transfer from channel a to channel b.
 The missing header files I believe just describe the pinmux registers and uPP control registers.
 Good luck, Scott

-RE: uPP/DMA registers - Added by Shahzad Malik almost 12 years ago
+RE: uPP/DMA registers - Added by Shahzad Malik over 12 years ago

 @Mike